 Treatment – If your dog ate chocolate, call your veterinarian, where they can monitor symptoms and determine if any supplemental treatment such as an IV is necessary.

 2. Grapes and Raisins

-Why Is It Toxic? – Canine parents are commonly advised to keep their dogs away from grapes, and their dried form: raisins.
-This is good advice, as grape toxicity in dogs can cause serious kidney damage and lead to acute kidney failure, which can be fatal.
-Currently, the specific toxic agent has not been clearly identified, although there is speculation about potential compounds which could be responsible for canine intolerance.
+Why Is It Toxic? – Canine parents are commonly advised to keep their dogs away from grapes and their dried form: raisins.
+This is good advice, as grape toxicity in dogs can cause severe kidney damage and lead to acute kidney failure, which can be fatal.
+The specific toxic agent has not been clearly identified, although there is speculation about potential compounds that could be responsible for canine intolerance.

-What Is A Risky Dose? – A dangerous dose is just 6 grapes in a 45-lb dog, and all kinds of grapes/raisins are potentially dangerous.
+What Is A Risky Dose? – A dangerous dose is just six grapes in a 45-lb dog, and all kinds of grapes/raisins are potentially dangerous.

 Treatment – Take your dog to the vet if you suspect they have ingested grapes or raisins.
 The veterinarian will try to block absorption of the toxins and prevent or minimize damage to the kidneys.

 Why Is It Toxic? – While these traditional kitchen herbs may be the basis of human culinary masterpieces, they are not so delightful for our pup.
 These four herb species are members of the Allium family, which can damage a dog’s red blood cell membranes.

 What Is A Risky Dose? – It takes 100 grams of onion per 20 kilograms of a dog’s weight to cause toxic effects, which means a 45-pound dog would have to eat one onion to experience toxicity levels.

 What Are Some Signs/Symptoms of Poisoning? – Signs of poisoning vary depending upon the amount eaten.
 Gastrointestinal upset commonly occurs, along with decreased appetite, vomiting, diarrhea, depression, and abdominal pain.